hantsy/vertx-sandbox/docs/cdi.md

 }
 ```

 Please note, in the above `Resources` class, we add a `@Singleton` to the `Vertx`, which is a little different from the `ApplicationScoped`, Weld does not create a  proxy object for it.

-Here we have to use `@Singleton`, else there is an error of casting to `VertxImpl`  at start up stage.
+>Here we have to add `@Singleton` on Vertx bean, else there is an error of casting to `VertxImpl` at the application startup stage, because CDI does not create a proxy bean for `VertxImpl`.

-In the `DemoApplication`, we add log to print the class name of `Vertx` and `VerticleFactory` beans.
+In the `DemoApplication`, we have added some log to print the class name of `Vertx` and `VerticleFactory` beans.
 When starting the application, in the console, you will see the class names as the following.

 ```bash
 //..